 The property transfer meets all the Sec.
 351 requirements.
-Stu and Megan are considered to own all 390 of the Lance shares immediately after the exchange.
+Stu and Megan are considered to own all 390 of Lance shares immediately after the exchange.
 Stu's contribution of cash for stock is not considered to be a nominal amount, according to the IRS rules for private letter rulings (i.e., it equals or exceeds 10% of the value of Stu's prior stock holdings) and permits his stock to be counted toward the 80% minimum stock ownership for control.
 Megan recognizes no gain on the asset transfer and takes a \$100,000 basis for the Lance shares she receives.
 The holding period for the Lance shares includes her holding period for the property transferred.
 Lance recognizes no gain when it issues its stock and takes a \$100,000 basis for the property.

-Page Ref.: C:2-11 through C:2-22 Objective: 4 76) On April 2 of the current year, Jana transfers land with a basis of \$140,000 and a fair market value of \$120,000 to Amish Corporation in exchange for all of its stock.
+- 102) On April 2 of the current year, Jana transfers land with a basis of \$140,000 and a fair market value of \$120,000 to Amish Corporation in exchange for all of its stock.
 She had originally acquired the land on December 1, 2002.
-What tax issues arise from the exchange?
-Answer:

-- Does the property transfer meet the Sec.
-351 requirements? - Has Jana transferred property? - Is Jana in control of the corporation following the transfer? - What is Jana's recognized gain? - What is Jana's basis for her stock? - Should Jana elect to take a reduced basis in the stock so that Amish will have a \$140,000 basis in the land? - What is Jana's holding period for her stock? - Does Amish Corporation recognize gain when it issues its stock? - What is Amish Corporation's basis for the property received from Jana? - What is Amish Corporation's holding period for the property received from Jana?
+What tax issues arise from the exchange? - Answer: Does the property transfer meet the Sec.
+351 requirements? - Has Jana transferred property? - Is Jana in control of the corporation following the transfer? - What is Jana's recognized gain? - What is Jana's basis for her stock? - Should Jana elect to take a reduced basis in the stock so that Amish will have a \$140,000 basis in the lai • - What is Jana's holding period for her stock? - Does Amish Corporation recognize gain when it issues its stock? • - What is Amish Corporation's basis for the property received from Jana? - What is Amish Corporation's holding period for the property received from Jana? •

 The property transfer meets all the Sec.
 351 requirements.
-Neither Jana nor Amish have gain or loss on the exchange.
-Jana can elect to take a basis of \$120,000 in the Amish stock and Amish will have a \$140,000 basis in the land.
+Neither Jana nor Amish has gain or loss on the exchange.
+Jana can elect to take a basis of \$120,000 in the Amish stock and Amish will have a \$140,000 basi the land.
 If no election is made, Amish will have a basis of \$120,000 in the land and Jana's basis in the stock is \$140,000.
 If Amish has a basis of \$120,000 in the land, its holding period for the land will begin on the day after the exchange.
 If Amish takes Jana's basis of \$140,000 and Jana reduces her basis in the stock, Amish's holding period for the land begins on December 2, 2000.
 Jana's holding period for the stock includes the period for which she held the land.

-Page Ref.: C:2-12 through C:2-27 Objective: 4 77) Joan transfers land (a capital asset) having a \$20,000 adjusted basis to Jet Corporation in a transaction qualifying under Sec.
+103) Joan transfers land (a capital asset) having a \$20,000 adjusted basis to Jet Corporation in a transaction gualifying Sec.
 351. In exchange, she received 50 shares of Jet Corporation common stock valued at \$50,000, a \$15,000 Jet Corporation bond due in 10 years, and a \$10,000 Jet Corporation note due in 3 years.
-What tax issues should Joan consider with respect to the transfer?
+What tax issues should Joar consider with respect to the transfer?

 a) What is the amount of Joan's realized gain or loss?
 What is the amount of Joan's recognized gain or loss?
-What is the character of Joan's recognized gain or loss?
+What character of Joan's recognized gain or loss?

-b) What is Joan's basis in her stock?
+- b) What is Joan's basis in her stock?
 What is Joan's basis in the bond?
-What is Joan's basis in the note?

-c) What is Jet Corporation's basis in the land?
+What is Joan's basis in the note? - c) What is Jet Corporation's basis in the land?